exact-payments/next-merchant-demo/plant-shop-template/README.md

 - displays a clear cart button

 #### `checkout.tsx`
-A straightforward form
+A straightforward form.

+Router to ensure that the cart is not empty at checkout.

-The form is not connected to anything in this project, see p1-complete or p2-complete for implementation
+The form is not connected to anything in this project, see p2-complete for implementation

 #### `_app.tsx`
 Used by nextJS to package and create our application

 ### `api/`
-The api is not implemented, see p1-complete or p2-complete for implementation
+The api is not implemented, see p2-complete for implementation

 ### `components/`